l1l9tguptaog-del/l1l9tguptaog-del/README.md

 I care about things many projects ignore:
 - what happens after deployment
-- how an API behaves after 10,000 requests
+- how an API behaves
 - what breaks first
 - and how to fix it properly